 V. Submission Process

-All aforementioned manuscript materials are to be submitted using the online Rapid Review Web-Based Review System at www.rapidreview.com.
+A. All aforementioned manuscript materials are to be submitted using the online Rapid Review Web-Based Review System at www.rapidreview.com.
 Authors should scroll down to HMP Communications and click on Author.
 Authors should follow the online instructions found at this website for uploading the manuscript and all related material.
-Please do not include author name in uploaded PDFs.
-Do include line numbers in the uploaded manuscript.

-If for any reason the author is unable to submit manuscript materials through the online system, said materials may be submitted to the Editor via email (email@example.com) as Word documents.
+If for any reason the author is unable to submit manuscript materials through the online system, said materials may be submitted to the Editor via email (firstname.lastname@example.org) as Word documents.
 Tables should appear at the end of the manuscript.
 Photographs (high-resolution) and figures should not be embedded in the Word document; they should be provided as separate files.
-All submissions must include: 1) a cover letter, 2) signed financial disclosure and copyright documents and previous publication statement (see III), and 3) a title page.
+All submissions must include: 1) a cover letter, 2) a signed financial disclosure, copyrights, and previous publication statement (see below), and 3) a title page.
 All photos must comply with current HIPAA regulations protecting patient identity.

 Barbara C. Zeiger, Editor